AwakeningSV/awakening-nginx-rtmp/README.md

 ## Configuration with environment variables

-You must set the following environment variables:
+You must set the `LIVE_SECRET`.

  - `LIVE_SECRET`: Secret token for publishing and statistics.

+**Other settings are optional and considered experimental.**
+They are under active development and may change or be removed.

+The variants option allows for customization beyond the default encoder settings:

- - `LIVE_ENCODINGS_{name}`: You must set one or more of these variables that represent the transcoding rates and HLS variant bandwidth.
+ - `LIVE_VARIANTS_{name}`: Represents video and audio transcoding rates and the associated HLS variant bandwidth.
     These settings will depend on your hardware capability and desired quality.
-    The format is `{video_kilobits}:{audio_kilobits}:{bandwidth}`.
+    The format is `{video_kbps}:{audio_kbps}:{bandwidth_bps}`.
     For full details, see `templates/nginx.conf.tmpl` and refer to the nginx-rtmp documentation.

-These settings are optional:
+The downstreams option allows for copying an incoming RTMP stream to another server, e.g. Facebook.

  - `LIVE_DOWNSTREAMS_{name}`: Corresponds to an RTMP URL that will recieve a copy of the incoming stream. _You should only accept a single stream if you use this setting._

+The CORS setting allows for cross-origin requests from another frontend server.

  - `LIVE_CORS`: HTTP origin regex to allow CORS on the /hls location.

 This image exposes ports `80` for HTTP and `1935` for RTMP.